sickozell/SickoCV/README.md

 EAR output has the audio click too, just to be connected to earphones.
 MASTER output is usually connected to speakers, but if audio click is needed, MST button on click section, adds it on this output too.

+If track outputs are already used for separate processing, keep in mind that they are also routed to main outputs.

 **PLAY/REC buttons leds**
 The followings are the button led beahaviour depending on track status:
 - track empty: no buttons are lit